mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/AccessingGISData.md

 ---
-title: "Finding and Downloading GIS Data for (mostly) the United States"
+title: "Finding, Downloading, and Working With GIS Data in QGIS for (mostly) the United States"
 date: Landscape Analysis and Modeling, The University of Tulsa, Spring 2015
 author: "Instructor: Michael Treglia"
 ---